Crunches, Curl-Ups And Diastasis Recti

 …The movement is not a bad movement.
 You just need to be sure you’re getting it right, and that your body is ready for it.

-1. Are you able to isolate and engage your core effectively?
+1. Are you able to isolate and find your core muscles?

-Watch for these danger signs when attempting to engage your core without strain first, then especially when performing any abdominal exercise.
+Watch for these red flags when attempting to engage your core without strain first, then especially when performing any abdominal exercise.
 If you are experiencing (feeling and/or seeing) any of these symptoms when intra abdominal pressure is increased, you’re not getting it right, and you’re doing more harm than good.
 Back up.
 You’re not ready yet.

 - Bulging or doming anywhere on your abdomen when you do any exercise